stavrosnast/University-Projects/Image-Processing/Assignment_1/README.md

 3. Execute the respective code blocks in a Python environment to perform solarization (Code 1) and add noise, denoise, and compare results (Code 2).

 4. Observe the output images and comparison metrics for your image processing tasks.

+## License

+This project is open-source and available under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it as per the terms of this license.